Urology procedures

 A follow-up appointment will be scheduled to monitor recovery and assess if further treatment is required.

-PCNL is effective in removing large kidney stones, and most patients experience significant relief from symptoms after the procedure.
+PCNL surgery is effective in removing large kidney stones, and most patients experience significant relief from symptoms after the procedure.
 However, as kidney stones can recur, patients may be advised to make lifestyle or dietary changes to prevent future stone formation.
 This may include increasing water intake, reducing salt and oxalate-rich foods, or taking prescribed medications to help regulate mineral levels in the urine.

 GWS Face